 What is the impact of having cardiomyopathy?

-Dysynchronous contraction of the ventricles may be due to causes other than a dilated cardiomyopathy.
+Dyssynchronous contraction of the ventricles may be due to causes other than a dilated cardiomyopathy.
 Specifically, pacing the right ventricle results in delayed spread of conduction from the right ventricle to the left ventricle.
-This dysynchrony due to pacing, over a long time, can result in worsening of heart function and ventricular dilation.
+This dyssynchrony due to pacing, over a long time, can result in worsening of heart function and ventricular dilation.

 What treatment exists?